For Windows 10 Home 2004 users I no longer recommend this setup. Check out the following blog post instead:

-But I was curious if it is possible to set up Docker without installing anything (installing meaning running an installer).
-My goal was to download a few executables, copy them into an arbitrary folder and set some environment variables and it should work.
+However, I was curious if it is possible to set up Docker without installing anything (installing meaning running an installer).
+My goal was to download a few executables, copy them into an arbitrary folder, set some environment variables, and it should work.

 c:\docker.
 Change the commands accordingly with the folder you use.

 Install VirtualBox.
 The only component we have to install.
 Download the installer from the download page and run it.
 After the installation, reboot the computer.

 docker-machinefor creating Docker hosts in VirtualBox.
 Check the release page and download the latest release

 Install tinycorelinux as Docker host in VirtualBox.
 Change the memory settings if you want to give Docker more or less memory.